 The French capital is a breathtaking city that is the perfect location for a major running event: its route is dotted with grand landmarks, it is supported by a huge, three-day expo and many runners stay in Paris for an extended stay after the run!

-Although the current version of the Paris Marathon has been running for 46 years, making it one of the oldest modern marathons in the world, the original Tour de Paris marathon dates back to 1896.
-The event has grown and grown in popularity since those original 191 runners raced through the streets of Paris, with a massive 65,000 runners expected to take part in 2023.
+Although the current version of the Paris Marathon has been running for over 45 years, making it one of the oldest modern marathons in the world, the original Tour de Paris marathon dates back to 1896.
+The event has grown and grown in popularity since those original 191 runners raced through the streets of Paris, with a massive 65,000+ runners expected to take part.

 General entries and charity places are open for most of the year.
 Here, we've highlighted exactly what to expect from the race itself, as well as advice on how to turn your entry into a full weekend experience of Paris!